fractal-code/meteor-azure/README.md

 ### Force HTTPS

 Meteor's core [force-ssl](https://atmospherejs.com/meteor/force-ssl) package is incompatible with our setup.
-You can achieve the same functionality with a rewrite rule in your web.config:
+You can achieve the same functionality with an extra rewrite rule in your web.config (see a full example [here](https://raw.githubusercontent.com/talos-code/meteor-azure-example/master/.config/azure/web.config)):

 ```xml
 <!-- Force HTTPS -->